AOMediaCodec/av1-mpeg2-ts/index.md

 **seq_tier_0**, **twelve_bit**, **monochrome**, **chroma_subsampling_x**, **chroma_subsampling_y**, **chroma_sample_position** - These fields shall be coded according to the same semantics when they are present.
 If they are not present, they will be coded using the value inferred by the semantics.

-**hdr_wcg_idc** - The value of this syntax element indicates the presence or absence of high dynamic range (HDR) and/or wide color gamut (WCG) video components in the associated PID according to Table 2-112.
+**hdr_wcg_idc** - The value of this syntax element indicates the presence or absence of high dynamic range (HDR) and/or wide color gamut (WCG) video components in the associated PID according to the table below.
 HDR is defined to be video that has high dynamic range if the video stream EOTF is higher than the Rec.
 ITU-R BT.1886 reference EOTF.
 WCG is defined to be video that is coded using colour primaries with a colour gamut not contained within Rec.
 ITU-R BT.709.

 | **hdr_wcg_idc** | **Description** |
 |:---------------:|:----------------|